perpetual-pelican/vidly-backend/README.md

 ### Start DB
  - Use the command `npm run db` to start the database
+ - This may take up to a minute or so on the first run since it has to install and setup mongodb first
- - A few messages will be displayed, indicating that a replica set is being started
+ - A few messages will then be displayed, indicating that a replica set is being started
  - After several seconds, the database will be ready when it says "Connected to oplog"
- - Once the database is running, open a new terminal for running the remaining commands
+ - Once the database is running, open a new terminal to run the remaining commands

 ### Populate DB
  - Use `npm run seed` to fill the database with some basic dummy data